 We want to see our local economy grow in the right way.
 Here we explain the basics about Indigenous economic development corporations and the opportunities they give us.

 Economic development is pretty much business development.
 The purpose of Indigenous economic development is to grow our community-owned businesses.

 To successfully grow our businesses, creativity and working together are the keys to success.
 About 60 percent of Indigenous folks in Canada live in rural areas, which comes with some business barriers.
-Being farther away means that it’s a greater distance to reach markets outside the community.
-There is also a higher cost for goods and services.
+Being farther away means reaching markets outside the community is a greater distance.
+There is also a higher cost of goods and services.

 It’s important to focus on Indigenous economic development because it provides a way to build wealth and meet the needs of our members – even when there are barriers to doing business.